ICE Activity Hotline / Línea Directa 844-864-8341

-The HD41 Vacancy Committee Meeting and election of the replacement State Representative will take place on Wednesday, January 22, 2025.
-The Vacancy Committee Meeting will be live streamed on YouTube.
-The link will be posted here closer to the meeting date.
+The HD41 Vacancy Committee Meeting and election of the replacement State Representative took place on Wednesday, January 22, 2025 at 6:15 pm.
+Jamie Jackson was elected as the new State Representative.
+The Vacancy Committee Meeting was livestreamed and can still be seen on YouTube at this link.

-The vacancy committee is made up of people living in State House District 41 who hold certain official roles in the Democratic Party.
+This latest vacancy committee was made up of people living in State House District 41 who hold certain official roles in the Democratic Party.
 These roles are mostly elected volunteer positions.
 Democratic state legislators who live in this district are also members.

 Can I become a vacancy committee member?

-Not for this current vacancy.
+Not when a vacancy is announced.
 To keep the process as fair as possible, no new members can be added.

 Can I become a vacancy committee member in the future?